Blame It on Your Love

-That demo version was later reworked into the current released version, (I Blame It On Your Love) which features additional vocals from Lizzo and was released in 2019.

-Prior to Charli's shows in São Paulo for the Crash: The Live Tour, her Brazilian fans got "Track 10" to the top of the country's iTunes charts in late October 2022.
-Charli acknowledged the fans' collective activism on Twitter on November 2, 2022 and performed the song at her shows for the rest of the Latin America leg of the tour.
-Moving forward Charli regularly included the song in her setlists.

 Promotion

 Charli XCX tweeted on 13 May 2019 that she had a "bop" with Lizzo, whom she called the "queen of everything", "coming this week".
 Less than a day later, she confirmed the title and release date, posting a picture of herself with Lizzo, who is holding a sign saying "Bout 2 Save Pop Music".
-The song was premiered as the "Hottest Record in the World" on BBC Radio 1 on 15 May 2019, with Charli XCX also being interviewed by Annie Mac.
+Serving as the second single from her third studio album, Charli, the song was premiered as the "Hottest Record in the World" on BBC Radio 1 on 15 May 2019, with Charli XCX also being interviewed by Annie Mac.
+The song's music video was released on 13 June 2019.